 Resources

 In manufacturing, companies spend up to 10% of their revenue on capital projects, constituting hundreds of millions of dollars.
-With a project portfolio this size, you may be surprised to find that many large enterprise organisations rely on a mix of PowerPoint, Word and Excel to manage their portfolio.
+With a project portfolio this size, you may be surprised to find that many large enterprise organisations rely on a mix of PowerPoint, Word and Excel to manage their portfolio and objectives.
 This is like using a cable tie to guard priceless artworks.
-Operating in dynamic environments means the lack of guidance and transparency, as well as the dispersed systems, are a recipe for business processes breakdowns as the right people don’t have the visibility to respond to issues, disruption or opportunities.

 “It’s often not one big-ticket item that needs rectifying, rather, it’s a mass of moving targets throughout the business process that ultimately impact organisational outcomes”

-Lastly, there are usually so many different systems for different purposes, and they don’t always talk.
-Fragmentation of information can pose many challenges for organisations.
-As a portfolio manager this can mean missing critical information if it’s not submitted to the right platform, and as a project manager it creates complexity in accessing information, applying for approvals and keeping all project elements on track.
+As a portfolio manager, this can mean missing critical information if it's not submitted to the right business process management system, and as a project manager, it creates complexity in accessing information, applying for approvals, and keeping all project elements on track.

-Traditionally, manual reporting and physical monthly meetings between portfolio managers and project managers or engineers play important roles in allowing managers to make portfolio-wide decisions and adjustments to respond to anything from supply chain disruptions to stage-gate approvals and risk intervention.
+Traditionally, manual reporting and physical monthly meetings between portfolio managers and project managers or engineers play important roles in allowing managers to make portfolio-wide decisions and adjustments to respond to anything from supply-chain disruptions to stage-gate approvals and risk intervention.

 But does transparency take away from trust?

-Far from the ‘Big Brother is watching you’ mentality, enabling transparency across capital projects can be empowering at all levels.
 With less reliance on compiling reports or fronting up to scheduled meetings armed with reams of information, project managers can engage in fluid, two-way information exchanges, providing them with the information and guidance they need at any time, and allowing portfolio managers to add value only where it’s needed.

 Reliance on digital connection is greater than ever, and providing a platform to empower users at all levels to follow the right processes for their project lifecycle is extremely powerful.
 Having a system that provides a holistic view places value on people’s time from a top-down and bottom-up perspective.